Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Intelligence

 Neither philosophy nor exact sciences formulate _intelligence_, and its genesis is a greater mystery.
-What methodology or algorithm could reproduce undefined?
+Digitalization needs clear definitions - and there are none.

 Visioners of both the bright and dismal future of AI readily assume its *self-knowledge/awareness* as a trivial matter of time.
 To either brew in more and more complex code or get [short circuited](https://www.imdb.com/title/tt0091949)&nbsp;<sup>:cinema:</sup>.

-Digital effectively automates much of cogitative ops, but not unformalizable processes which can make mathematicians and physicians great: abstraction, criticism, and motivation.
+Digital effectively automates much of cogitative ops, but not unformalizable processes which can make a mathematician or physician great: abstraction, criticism, and motivation.
 And the latter bring definite results, as theories and their proofs.

 Would this be enough to look at *AI* as a buzzword rather than technology?
 Or IntelliSteampunk vs. AI dystopia.